murkl/arch-os/iso/README.md

 ## Build bootable ISO

 ```
-make -C .. build   # assembles ../release: the binary, oak.yaml, the modules folder
+make -C .. build   # assembles ../dist/arch-os-<version>: the binary, oak.yaml, the modules folder
-make -C .. iso     # the above, then this ISO, into ../dist
+make -C .. iso     # the above, then this ISO, beside it in ../dist
 ```

 Or from here, once a release already exists:

 ```
-make build          # or: RELEASE_DIR=../release SNAPSHOT_VERSION=v2.0.0 ./build.sh
+make build          # or: RELEASE_DIR=../dist/arch-os-2.0.0 ./build.sh
 ```

-**Note:** _The generated `*.iso` file and its `.sha256` can be found in the `../dist` directory. `SNAPSHOT_VERSION` defaults to what `git describe` says: the tag `HEAD` carries, or the nearest one with the distance and the short SHA after it.
-The ISO label is that, upper-cased, with everything a volume identifier may not hold replaced by an underscore._
+**Note:** _The generated `*.iso` file and its `.sha256` land in `../dist`, beside the release they were built from.
+What the image is called is read out of that release's own `oak.yaml`, so it is named after what it ships.
+The ISO label is that version, upper-cased, with everything a volume identifier may not hold replaced by an underscore._

 The Bootsplash theme comes from a **[plymouth-theme-arch-os](https://github.com/murkl/plymouth-theme-arch-os)** checkout beside this repository if one exists, and is fetched otherwise. `PLYMOUTH_THEME_SRC` points at a different `src/`.